Blaisorblade/pdbp.github.io/index.md

   val sumFunction: Double && Double => Double = { (z, y) =>
     z + y
   }

+  // ...

 }
 ```

-Since the atomic computations, `square` and `sum` used by `sumOfSquares` are very fine-grained this gives us a lot of flexibility to give a meaning to `sumOfSquares`.
+Since the atomic kleisli programs , `square` and `sum` used by `sumOfSquares` are very fine-grained this gives us a lot of flexibility to give a meaning to `sumOfSquares`.

 #### **`sumOfSquares` as expression**